See You in the Cosmos (2017)

 Jacket Art: Heads of State / Art Director: Jacqui McDonough

-Sound interesting?
-I hope so.
-It was published jointly in the spring of 2017 by Dial Books for Young Readers (US) and Puffin (UK).
-It’s also available now in translation from other publishers in over thirty countries.
+The book was published jointly in the spring of 2017 by Dial Books for Young Readers (US) and Puffin (UK).
+It’s available now in translation from other publishers in over thirty countries.
 There’s an audiobook, too, complete with sound design and an ensemble cast (it’s great).

 Out of all the things that early readers have said about the book, this, from Gary D. Schmidt, author of National Book Award finalist Okay for Now, is one of my favorites: